Sharfuddoula: Early life and playing career

 Saikat was a student of Rajshahi University School.

 He completed his honours and masters in International relations from Dhaka University and later earned an MBA major in Marketing and in Human resource management from AIUB.

-In 1994 Sharfuddoula played three matches for Bangladesh at the 1994 ICC Trophy in Kenya.
-Sharfuddoula also played 10 first-class cricket matches for Dhaka Metropolis in 2000 and 2001.
+Sharfuddoula was a left-arm spin bowler.
+He played three matches for Bangladesh at the 1994 ICC Trophy in Kenya.
+He also played 10 first-class cricket matches for Dhaka Metropolis in 2000 and 2001.
+His best first-class figures were 6 for 45 against Sylhet Division in December 2000; two weeks later he took 5 for 22 against Khulna Division.

 Umpiring career

 He made his first-class umpiring debut in February 2007 in a match between Barisal Division and Sylhet Division.

 In January 2010, he stood in his first One Day International match between Bangladesh and Sri Lanka, becoming the tenth Bangladeshi to umpire at international level.

 He was one of the match officials for the 2018 Cricket World Cup Qualifier in Zimbabwe.
-He was one of the twelve on-field umpires for the 2018 ICC Women's World Twenty20.
-In October 2019, he was appointed as one of the twelve umpires to officiate matches in the 2019 ICC T20 World Cup Qualifier in the United Arab Emirates.
+He was one of the twelve on-field umpires for the 2018 Women's World Twenty20.
+In October 2019, he was appointed as one of the twelve umpires to officiate matches in the 2019 T20 World Cup Qualifier in the United Arab Emirates.
 In January 2020, he was named as one of the sixteen umpires for the 2020 Under-19 Cricket World Cup in South Africa.

 In February 2021, he was named as an on-field umpire for both the test matches played between Bangladesh and West Indies, becoming the fifth Bangladeshi umpires to officiate in test matches.

 In February 2022, he was named one of the on-field umpires for the 2022 Women's Cricket World Cup in New Zealand.

-In January 2023, he was named one of the on-field umpires for the 2023 ICC Under-19 Women's T20 World Cup.
+In January 2023, he was named one of the on-field umpires for the 2023 Under-19 Women's T20 World Cup.

 In March 2023, during the 3rd T20I between Bangladesh and Ireland, he became the first Bangladeshi umpire to officiate in 100 men's international matches.